BowDown097/innertube-qt/BUILD_INSTRUCTIONS.md

 You shouldn't have to do anything here at all.
 Just make sure you have curl and Qt6 WebEngine (the Homebrew version of Qt at least comes bundled with these).

 ## Windows
 **Gonna break you some bad news.
 If you have WebEngine enabled in this build, you can't use the MinGW version of Qt to build this.
 It does not support WebEngine.** With that out of the way, this is a pain in the ass to get set up on Windows, because of course it is.
-As I don't use Windows, these instructions are essentially untested.
 Good luck, soldier.
 - [Install vcpkg if you haven't already.](https://vcpkg.io/en/getting-started.html)
 - Install pkg-config.
 I recommend doing this with [Chocolatey](https://chocolatey.org/install), with which you can simply run ``choco install pkgconfiglite``.
 - If you are building under a 32-bit version of Qt, run ``vcpkg install curl``.
 If you are building under a 64-bit version of Qt, run ``vcpkg install curl:x64-windows``.
 Yes, it still assumes 32-bit by default in current year.
-- Navigate to ``Projects > Build Environment`` and click the Details dropdown.
+- Navigate to ``Projects > Build Environment`` in Qt Creator and click the Details dropdown.
 Press Add.
 - In your new entry, change ``<VARIABLE>`` to ``PKG_CONFIG_PATH`` and change ``<VALUE>`` to something along the lines of ``<vcpkg>/installed/x64-windows/lib/pkgconfig``, where \<vcpkg\> is, obviously, your vcpkg directory.
   - Alternatively, you can set this variable for your entire kit if you wish, by going to your kit settings and doing the above in the Environment section.
 - Pray to God it works.